-Christmas morning came and Jenny, Ricky and Mr. and Mrs. Hansen were all in the barn with Fawn and Spot.
+Christmas morning came and Heather, Ricky and Mr. and Mrs. Hansen were all in the barn with Fawn and Spot.

 “You didn’t,” said Fawn.
 “How come you lied to me?”

-“Well,” said Jenny.
+“Well,” said Heather.
 “I’m going to be honest here.
 The last time you used my computer you didn’t turn it off like you were supposed to.”